 The Senate is known as a “continuing body,” because its members are only up for re-election every four years.

 Do we really have senators or bench warmers?
-Every 4 years we send in unqualified persons to the senate to go and enrich themselves and come and lord over us.
-They avoid informed members of their senatorial zones who could question their inadequacies and only mingle freely with sycophantic party followers, touts and hangers on who they keep around them by offering them crumbs to not question them , but to praise sing them and attack anyone who tries to call them to question as a means to cover their inadequacies till the next election.
+Every 4 years we send in unqualified mediocre persons to the senate to go and enrich themselves and come back to lord over us.
+They avoid informed, exposed and enlightened members of their senatorial zones who could question their inadequacies and only mingle freely with sycophantic fanatic party followers, touts and hangers on who they keep around them by offering them crumbs to not question them, but to praise sing them and attack anyone who tries to call them to question as a means to cover their inadequacies till the next election.

 We must make sure this time that we send only our best equipped to the senate if we desire maximum yeild from their representation of us.
 Bench warmers should be voted out enmasse to make way for better qualified inspiring representation.
 Take their money and show them the door.
 Its your money anyway.
 We cant keep doing the same thing every cycle and expect different results.
 Our people do not require useless and mediocre empowerment of short lived chinese substandard motorcycles, generators, hair dressing machines, unservicable solar powered bore holes and town halls.